ctrf-io/github-test-reporter/README.md

 To use the `custom` summary method, you need to pass two arguments:

-**CTRF Report File:** The path to your CTRF report file, which contains the results of your tests.
+- **CTRF Report File:** The path to your CTRF report file, which contains the results of your tests.
-**Handlebars Template File:** The path to a Handlebars file that contains the markdown template.
+- **Handlebars Template File:** The path to a Handlebars file that contains the markdown template.

+add the following to your workflow yaml:

 ``` yaml
 - name: Publish CTRF Custom summary